New pandemic lockdowns in England as restrictions return around Europe

-It was the latest move back to restrictions in Europe amid a surge in coronavirus cases that have forced closures, curfews and other measures in France, Spain and elsewhere.
+The restrictions in England come amid a surge in coronavirus cases across Europe that have forced closures, curfews and other measures in France, Spain, Germany and elsewhere.

-“We will get through this, but we must act now to contain this autumn surge,” the prime minister said, acknowledging that, “Christmas is going to be different this year, maybe very different.”
+“We will get through this, but we must act now to contain this autumn surge,” said Johnson, who contracted covid-19 in March and spent three days in intensive care in a London hospital, where he said medical workers gave him “liters and liters of oxygen.”

+Looking ahead, he acknowledged that “Christmas is going to be different this year, maybe very different.”

 Starting on Thursday, and until Dec.
 2, all nonessential shops, pubs, cafes, restaurants and gyms are ordered closed in England.
 Grocery stores, and child care, schools, colleges and universities will remain open.